Patient Leaflet Updated 24-Dec-2025 | Tillomed Laboratories Ltd

 6. Contents of the pack and other information

-Oxazepam belongs to a group of medicines known as benzodiazepines.
+It contains oxazepam which belongs to a class of medicines called benzodiazepines.

-Talk to your doctor before taking Oxazepam if:
+Talk to your prescriber before taking Oxazepam if you:

 Oxazepam may cause muscle relaxation, dizziness or drowsiness.
 Therefore, caution is advised as you may be at a greater risk of falling (see section 4 “Possible side effects”).